microsoft/machnet/src/apps/msg_gen/README.md

 ### Sending messages between two machines

-**Attention**: An NSaaS stack instance must be running on every machine that needs to use this message generator application.
-You can find information on how to run the NSaaS stack in the [NSaaS README](../nsaas/README.md).
+**Attention**: An Machnet stack instance must be running on every machine that needs to use this message generator application.
+You can find information on how to run the Machnet stack in the [Machnet README](../machnet/README.md).

 In the example below, a server named `poseidon` sends messages to the `zeus` server, which bounces them back.